Sh-abang/interview/README.md

 Interview task for leverage point with additional RESTful API functionality.

 ## Main Tasks
-The Logic for the requirments canbe found in `populate/management/commands/consume_excel.py`
+The Logic for the requirments can be found in [`populate/management/commands/consume_excel.py`](populate/management/commands/consume_excel.py)

 The results retrieved from the database are shown in the image.